tshelburne/leonidas-sinatra/README.md

         ... find peasant in @app.state by peasantId peasant.status = "humbled"

+Then, create a client for your app (this represents a single command source, with it's own id and state):

+    var client = new Client("clientId", { peasants: [ ... ] })

-Then, you can create a Commander (I would suggest using the default configuration, unless you need custom functionality in the nitty gritty):
+Now you can create a Commander (I would suggest using the default configuration, unless you need custom functionality in the nitty gritty):

-    var supremeRuler = Commander.default("app name", [ new PeasantHitHandler() ], "http://mydomain.com/my/sync/url")
+    var supremeRuler = Commander.default(client, [ new PeasantHitHandler() ], "http://mydomain.com/my/sync/url")

-Now you can start and stop syncing and issue commands to your hearts content:
+With the commander you can start and stop syncing and issue commands to your heart's content:

     supremeRuler.startSync() # not the funniest line... oh well supremeRuler.issueCommand("peasant-hit", { peasantId: 10 })